zepcerqueira/lab-unsupervised-learning/README.md

 ## Getting Started

+This lab is going to be slightly different from what you are used to.
+Do you remember your old friend SQL, well, it's time to bring him back and use it in our lab pipeline.

+1-Open the .sql file in MySQL and run it into a desired schema.
+2-Open the `main.ipynb` file in the `your-code` directory.
+3-Create a connection with python to MySQL.
+4-Load the dataset into a variable.
-Open the `main.ipynb` file in the `your-code` directory.
-Follow the instructions and add your code and explanations as necessary.
+5-Follow the instructions and add your code and explanations as necessary.
 By the end of this lab, you will have learned how to prepare a dataset for most scikit-learn algorithms.

 ## Deliverables